Donkey Kong (1981 video game): Development

 Miyamoto had high hopes for his new project.
-He was not a programmer, so instead consulted technicians for concept feasibility.
+He was not a programmer, so he consulted technicians for feasibility.
 He wanted to make the characters different sizes, and have different movements and reactions.
-Yokoi thought Miyamoto's original design was too complex, though he had some difficult suggestions, such as using see-saws to catapult the hero across the screen which was eventually found too hard to program, though a similar concept came later in the Popeye arcade game.
+Yokoi thought Miyamoto's original design was too complex, though he had some difficult suggestions, such as using see-saws to catapult the hero across the screen which was eventually found too hard to program.
 Miyamoto then thought of using sloped platforms, barrels, and ladders.
 When he specified that the game would have multiple stages, the four-man programming team complained that he was essentially asking them to implement the game repeatedly.
 Nevertheless, they followed Miyamoto's design, creating a total of approximately 20 kilobytes of content.
 Yukio Kaneoka composed a soundtrack to serve as background music for the levels and story events.

 The circuit board of Radar Scope was restructured for Donkey Kong.
 The Radar Scope hardware, originally inspired by the Namco Galaxian hardware, was designed for a large number of enemies moving around at high speeds, which Donkey Kong does not require, so the development team removed unnecessary functions and reduced the scale of the circuit board.
-The gameplay and graphics were reworked for updated ROM chips, and the existing CPU, sound hardware, and monitor were left intact.
+The gameplay and graphics were reworked for updated ROM chips; the existing CPU, sound hardware, and monitor were left intact.
 The character set, scoreboard, upper HUD display, and font are almost identical to Radar Scope, with palette differences.
 The Donkey Kong hardware has the memory capacity for displaying 128 foreground sprites at 16x16 pixels each and 256 background tiles at 8x8 pixels each.
 Mario and all moving objects use single sprites, the taller Pauline uses two sprites, and the larger Donkey Kong uses six sprites.

 Hiroshi Yamauchi thought the game was going to sell well and phoned to inform Arakawa.
-Nintendo of America's distributors, Ron Judy and Al Stone, brought Arakawa to a lawyer named Howard Lincoln to secure a trademark.
+Nintendo of America's distributors, Ron Judy and Al Stone, brought Arakawa to the lawyer Howard Lincoln to secure a trademark.

 The game was sent to Nintendo of America for testing.
 The sales manager disliked it for being too different from the maze and shooter games common at the time, and Judy and Lincoln expressed reservations over the strange title.
 Still, Arakawa adamantly believed that it would be a hit.
 American staff began translating the storyline for the cabinet art and naming the characters.
 They chose "Pauline" for the Lady, after Polly James, wife of Nintendo's warehouse manager Don James.
-Arakawa suggested that the name of "Jumpman", a name originally chosen for its similarity to the popular brands Walkman and Pac-Man, be changed to "Mario" in likeness of Mario Segale, the landlord of the original office space of Nintendo of America.
-These character names were printed on the American cabinet art and used in promotional materials.
+Arakawa suggested that the name of "Jumpman", a name originally chosen for its similarity to the popular brands Walkman and Pac-Man, be changed to "Mario" after Mario Segale, the landlord of the original office space of Nintendo of America.
+These character names were used in promotional materials, although Mario was called Jumpman in the operations manual and instructions.
 Donkey Kong was ready for release.